marcus67/little_brother/README.md

 * Play time can be restricted to a time window (from, to).
 * A maximum play time per day can be defined.
 * Users can be forced to take a break after a certain maximum session time.
-* Users can be forced to wait for a miniumum break time after their activity.
+* Users can be forced to wait for a minimum break time after their activity.
 * Any number of Linux client hosts can be monitored (currently this requires users to have the same login on all machines).
 * There is a master host with a history of the activities of all users.
 This master host checks the rule sets and